''As a song poet there are few in the world today to match him'' (Green Man Review, USA)

 In 2017, he went into business partnership with his life-partner, illustrator and designer Helen Temperley (Winkin Bitsy).
 Their first collaboration was the 'Mad Martins' book, with Helen coming on board to provide around 100 pieces of artwork for the project, helping to bring it to completion on a stunning visual level.

 Helen is now Gary's official illustrator and designer and continues providing visual images for all his projects, as well as logos, icons and merchandise.
 Together, Gary and Helen have newly established 'Whippet Workshops', for providing long-term and large-scale community projects from 2018.

 Gary & Helen's latest creative project together is 'From Coalfield to Battlefield', about the history of the Durham Light Infantry told through the stories of real-life individuals, with Helen providing illustrations to accompany all of Gary's songs.

-Meanwhile, they have a number of other projects in development, including a CD of songs and illustrations about Joseph Skipsey, the Pitman Poet of Percy Main; and 'The Butcher Baronet', a collaboration with Lone Pine Pictures, about the tale of Durham's legendary 'Dick Wittington' character John Duck.
+Meanwhile, they have a number of other projects in development, including 'Northern Grit', a CD of songs and illustrations and an exhibition, based on major North-East of England characters such Joseph Skipsey the Pitman Poet of Percy Main, Catherine Cookson, Mary Ann Cotton, Georgae Stephenson, and more; and 'The Butcher Baronet', a 2-hour folk-opera, exhibition and film documentary collaboration with Lone Pine Pictures, about the tale of Durham's legendary 'Dick Wittington' character John Duck.